pranish2002/Git-Tutorial/README.txt

 5. `git add <file> -> moves file from working area to staging area.

 6. `git rm --cached <file>` moves file back from staging area to wokring area.

+7. `commit` -> commit is a particular version if the project.
+It captures a snapshot of the project's staged changes and created a version out of it.

+8. `git commot` -> registers staging changes to a commit.

+9 `git log` -> list downs all the commits of all the repository.

+10. `git restore <file>` -> it removes all files changes from the staging area to be commited .
+This can be useful, if we did some dirty piece of code and now no more want it .
+Instead of deleting every change line by line, we can restore it or you can say restore last clean version of file.